CamBFunny/quail/README.md

 Welcome to the FOSS future.

 ## To-Do
-install durfetch
+install durfetch\
-Make keyboard controls map for PyFire
+Make keyboard controls map for PyFire\
+Install astroterm\

 ## Purpose
 Bring man and computer together in harmony.